samfitgen/trgen/docs/Half_Distance_Triathlon_Build-High_Volume.md

 **Description**:

 > This midweek brick consists of a 90-minute bike workout where you'll sustain
-> 75 minutes of effort between 80-85% FTP transitioning into a quickly
+> 75 minutes of effort between 80-85% FTP transitioning into a quickly paced
-> paced30-minute run at a Moderate-Hard, RPE8 pace where you'll target some
+> 30-minute run at a Moderate-Hard, RPE8 pace where you'll target some speed-
-> speed-endurance by running a little quicker than your half-marathon pace.
+> endurance by running a little quicker than your half-marathon pace.

 ### Friday